Hello! Thanks for stopping in. Since I sell knives it seems I should sell the means to sharpen them.

 As with all natural stones, there's some variation in color.
 Some have minor chips on the

-AC-2; These are a bit larger, and come in a plastic case.
-The stones are a bit over 4" long, 1 1/2" wide and 1/2" thick.
+AC-2; These are larger still, and come in a plastic case.
+The stones are a little over 4" long, 1 1/2" wide and 1/2" thick.
 It's a bit large for the pocket and would be better carried in a pack or tackle box.
-The cutting is a bit rough and there are many with chipped corners.
-None of this affects the use of the stones. $5.00
+The cutting is a bit rough and there are some with chipped corners.
+None of this affects the use of the stones.
+(The label in the case may vary.) $6.00

 AC-88; Translucent stones are the finest, rarest, and usually the most expensive of the Arkensas stones.
 These are a handy pocket size; about 4" x1" x 1/2" and come in a leather pouch.
 They feel just a bit coarser than the jasper Viking Whetstones shown above.
 They are factory seconds, and have some chips or cracks that shouldn't materially affect the functions.
 Because they are seconds, the price is only $9.

 LSPK; The Lansky Puck is a two sided artificial stone for sharpening axes or other large tools.
 When sharpening large tools it's more convenient to move the stone on the tool.
-The stone is about 3" in diameter and an inch thick.
+The stone is about 3" in diameter and 1" thick.
 The sides are beveled for a comfortable grip.
-One side is coarse for removing nicks, etc., and the other is a medium grit.
-Made in the USA. $9
+One side is coarse (120 grit) for removing nicks, etc., and the other is a medium grit (280 grit).
+Made in the USA. $8.

 This has to be the original snake oil.
 At the turn of the last century the Kaiser's Wehrmacht put out bids for a military multi-purpose oil.
 It was to clean and lubricate firearms and other machinery, prevent rust, dissolve residue from corrosive primers, nitro powder and black powder, remove copper, zinc and lead fouling from rifle bores, preserve both wood and leather, prevent mold and mildew, and be suitable for treating and disinfecting minor wounds and abrasions on the soldiers themselves.
 By all accounts Ballistol met the requirements, and then some.
 It was adopted by the German military in 1905 and served until 1945.
 Itís still in use by the German Special Forces, as well as the US Coast Guard and some of the Navy Seal teams.
 Of course a multitude of European hunters and other sportsmen use it regularly.